 - Automated data backup so nothing is missed

-- Regular restore testing to confirm backups actually work
+- Regular restore testing to confirm backups work when you need them

 - Encrypted offsite backup for secure storage in transit and at rest

-- Multiple backup versions so you ican roll back to a clean point in time
+- Multiple backup versions so you can roll back to a clean point in time

 The Bottom Line to Protect from Ransomware Attacks